0xcert/framework/docs/guide/value-management.md

 const valueLedgerId = mutation.receiverId;
 ```

-Now that we have created a new value ledger on the network, we can load its instance.
+Now that we have created a new Value Ledger on the network, we can load its instance.

 ```ts
 const valueLedger = ValueLedger.getInstance(provider, valueLedgerId);